+'''

 (See concurrent.futures.Future.exception() for more details.)

+'''

-- Parameters timeout Time to wait (in seconds) for the operation to finish.
-If timeout is not specified or is None, there is no limit to the wait time. - Returns An Exception, if one was raised by the file opening operation, or None if no exception was raised. - Raises RuntimeError If the operation has not finished within the time limit set by timeout.
-(Note that the type of this exception will change in future if this class is replaced by concurrent.futures.Future.)
+timeout - Time to wait (in seconds) for the operation to finish.
+If timeout is not specified or is None, there is no limit to the wait time.

+An Exception, if one was raised by the file opening operation, or None if no exception was raised.

+RuntimeError - If the operation has not finished within the time limit set by timeout.
+(Note that the type of this exception will change in future if this class is replaced by concurrent. futures.Future.)

-get_result (timeout)
+get_result(timeout)